Getting Started with the Vectorize API Client

 - A Vectorize account

-- An API access token (create one here)
+- An API access token (how to create one)

 - Your organization ID (see below)